 Breast enlargement (“augmentation”) may be an important part in your transition process.
-Breast augmentation will enhance the shape and size of your breasts, giving you a more feminine physique.
+Breast Enlargement will enhance the shape and size of your breasts, giving you a more feminine physique.
 Breast implants will make your breasts fuller, larger and and more feminine, improving your body proportions, self-image and confidence.

 The Consultation Process: What to Expect

 For our transition patients, we require a written referral from your treating transition team confirming there are no reasons that Breast Enlargement should not be undertaken at this time.
-You will need two preoperative consultations with our specialist plastic surgeon Dr. Merten.
+You will need two preoperative consultations with our specialist plastic surgeon Dr Merten.
 Each consultation will take approximately 45 minutes.
 You should openly discuss your expectations and goals about undergoing chest feminisation surgery.

 During the consultation, your surgeon will discuss your current transition stage, your health and details about the aesthetic outcomes you desire.